-Sat in the cafe, after finishing a modest breakfast of scrambled egg on fried bread, I had begun rolling a cigarette, as is customary, to smoke while I walked back to work.
-As I completed this task, an elderly white haired man seated at the table next to mine leant forward, extending a shaking hand, placing considerable effort into straightening-out a stubbornly curled index finger to point in my direction.
+Sat in the cafe, after finishing a modest, lunchtime breakfast of scrambled egg on fried bread, I rolled a cigarette, as is customary, to smoke on my way back to work.
+As I finished the task, an elderly white-haired man seated at the table next to mine leant forward, extending a shaking hand and placing considerable effort into straightening-out a stubbornly curled index finger to point in my direction.

 Earlier, I had observed him retrieve a folded newspaper, sliding it out from an aged and well-used plastic carrier bag, onto the table top in front of him.
 Unfolded, he’d proceeded to read, while eating a plain cheese sandwich, from which crumbs of bread dropped onto his knees.
 “Young man,” he said in a voice as shaky as his hand, “here, in this country, it is unlawful to smoke inside a public space.”

 Having been mistaken as a visitor in a foreign land, unfamiliar with the smoking ban, I decided to playfully maintain his misimpression.
 Smiling, I replied in a delicately understated accent, saying “Ah.
 Sankyou m’sieur, I am forgetting the rules, merci-beaucoup.”

 At this, the old man’s eyes sparkled.
 Caught in mid-action rising from the table, I felt his wobbly hand rest in the crook of my elbow, exerting a gentle – if uneven pressure, suggesting his desire for me to sit back down.
 “Mon ami, asseyez-vous, s’il vous plaît.
 Je suis désolé, je voulais pas être désagréable.
 J’essayais seulement de vous aider.”

 His fluency took me by surprise and realising I must reply, I drew upon the little grasp of school-boy french I had, replying “Oui, merci beaucoup, vraiment.”